folio-org/folio-analytics/sql/report_queries/item_count/README.md

   * Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)
-  * [When this field becomes available:] Excludes suppressed holdings recor
+  * [When this field becomes available:] Excludes suppressed holdings records
+  * HOW ARE WE EXCLUDING WITHDRAWN ITEMS?
   * This query is intended to exclude e-resources.
 It excludes records with instance format names of “computer – online resource” or “ISNULL,”  and excludes records with holdings library names of “Online” or “ISNULL.”
 These values many need to be updated for your local needs.
   </details>

 #### Parameter filters (at the top of the query):

-* Through parameter filters, this SQL allows you to easily type in text to filter by: instance status, resource format, receipt status, language, date, location, call number and holdings acquisition method.
+* Through parameter filters, this SQL allows you to easily type in text to filter by: record status, resource format, receipt status, statistical codes, language, dates, location, call number and holdings acquisition method.

 <details>
   <summary>Click to read more!</summary>

- * Statuses:
+ * Record status:
    * Instance statuses:
      * Instance statuses name (you can use this parameter to include only those titles cataloged and made ready for use; for many institutions, this would be "cataloged" and "batchloaded"; note that if your institution sets an instance status of, e.g., "pda unpurchased" you can exclude unpurchased patron driven acquisitions items if needed) (query allows up to two selected simultaneously)
    * Holdings